 The NSCA and the regulations made under it state that reports are submitted to "the Commission".
 In terms of submitting reports and notifications, "the Commission" is understood to be "the CNSC".
-The licensee should contact their CNSC licensing specialist to determine details for submitting any particular report.
+The licensee should contact their CNSC point of contact to determine details for submitting any particular report.

-Table A in appendix A provides a list of situations and events to be reported, regardless of their safety significance.
+Table A in appendix A provides a list of situations and events to be reported.
 This table also includes other types of notifications or situations that must be reported even though they do not meet the definition of an event.